You've probably spotted this black bird gliding effortlessly over the surface of a pond or river - but do you know what it is?

 The white beak and shield on its face give it away, as do its red eyes.
 It's a Eurasian Coot.

-Now that it’s August, Coots are going to be looking for a mate and pairing up.
+At the beginning of August, Coots are looking for a mate and pairing up.
 They breed right up until February and can raise more than one clutch of eggs during this time, provided they have enough food.

 When a Coot wants to attract a partner, it chases its desired Coot around on the water, calls, and strikes the water with its wings.